Holding Redlich is a progressive national law firm with an open, caring and supportive culture.

 LawExchange International members are in regular contact with each other, maintaining close working relationships which are essential to ensure the continuity and quality of services.

 For more information about LawExchange International please visit www.lawexchange.org.

 Holding Redlich has strong links to a number of businesses and law firms in Asia, with particular emphasis on China and Singapore.
-We have an internship program with top law schools in Shanghai and Beijing.

 Our aim is to provide excellent, expert advice to businesses wishing to invest in Australia.
 Our overseas clients appreciate our high level skills and experience in business migration, foreign investment rules, business structures, commercial real estate, agribusiness, infrastructure, and energy and resources in particular.

 When Peter Redlich founded Holding Redlich, he began with a vision – to make high quality legal services available to all members of our community, from government and the biggest corporation to the humblest worker.
 His vision was rooted in his utter conviction that social justice is a precondition to a good and civilised society and that lawyers bear much of the responsibility for making our society fair.

 Peter worked tirelessly for nearly 40 years to bring his vision to life.
 Peter was always full of ideas in pursuit of his vision.
 He often said that “chance is worth a thousand plans” and many of his ideas came from chance meetings or Peter seeing an opportunity before anyone else.